Acupuncture Treatment: How it Works, Benefits, and Risks

 - Patients who are pregnant (some types of acupuncture are believed to stimulate labor, so there is a small chance of premature delivery).

 Why Choose Access to Health for Your Acupuncture Treatments?

 Dr. Allard has been a practicing physician for nearly two decades, and a Fellow of the International Academy of Medical Acupuncture.
-Moreover, he earned a master’s degree at the New York College of Chiropractic and has completed extensive training on workplace ergonomics and occupational health.
-His wealth of knowledge and experience he now applies to chiropractic care, acupuncture, naturopathic care, weight loss and massage therapy.
+His wealth of knowledge and experience he now applies to chiropractic care, acupuncture, weight loss, and massage therapy.